allegheny-college-cmpsc-200-fall-2023/course-materials/CODE_OF_CONDUCT.md

 * code comments document the area of code featuring the Hack
 * accompanying documentation [clearly](#clearly) and [_gregariously_](#gregariously) provides:
-  * a description of the hack
+  * a description of the Hack
-  * a record of the
+  * a record of the process that led you to need or realize the Hack
-  * an explanation of the potential value of implementing the hack
+  * an explanation of the potential value of implementing the Hack

 #### Detour for defintion of terms